abcdemian/abcdemian/README.md

 ### About me

 My name is Demian, I'm a 27yo statistician, currently living in Porto Alegre - RS.
 For a short while I was a mechatronics technician and studied engineering, nowadays however, I work doing analytics at a fintech company.
 I have a lot of curiosity and enjoy learning different things.
 My main interests are:
-- Statistical methods, inference, A/B testing...
+- Statistical methods, A/B testing, causality and whatnot
 - Some R tidyverse and Python coding, simulation
-- Data visualization, applied math/modelling and whatnot
+- Data visualization, UI/UX dilettante

 Also I